Don’t choose headless when building a website?

 This is how you pitch your next digital project:

-A headless CMS is essentially a database and an API that can distribute content from the database to different sources—like a website, an IoT device, or a smart watch.
+It’s true that a headless CMS is essentially a database and an API that can distribute content from the database to different sources—like a website, an IoT device, or a smart watch.
 In a pure headless solution editors can focus on the content, which sounds great.
-But, and this is a major caveat, editors usually cannot do the following:
+But, historically (if you can call something just a few years old that), editors usually could not do the following:

-The lack of these fairly standard content management features in a pure and lightweight headless CMS might come as a surprise to some digital managers and editors.
-Be sure to assess your actual requirements for managing digital experiences before opting in to any given solution.
+The lack of these fairly standard content management features in many headless content management systems came as a surprise to digital managers and content editors.

 See also: 5 reasons to go headless with Enonic »

 The world and especially the content management industry are ever changing.
 The weaknesses of first-generation headless content management systems have led to vendors now widening their solutions and making them more complex.